 Installing operating system images

-In this part, we will install a Raspi operating system image on an SD card.
-We will need a Window/Mac OS computer with an SD card reader to install the image.
+In this part, we will install a Raspi operating system on the given SD card.
+In this step, we will need a Window/Mac OS computer with an SD card reader.

+Unzip the system image package “2021-03-04-raspios-buster-armhf-full.zip”.